 “I was having more leakage over time and I decided to have a procedure to correct some of my symptoms,” says Brandy.

 Understanding pelvic floor health

-“The problem for women not knowing about pelvic health disorders is that they walk around with symptoms that they think are normal,” says Briana Walton, MD, director of Female Pelvic Medicine and Reconstructive Surgery at Anne Arundel Medical Center (AAMC) and urogynecologist with AAMC Women’s Center for Pelvic Health.
+“The problem for women not knowing about pelvic health disorders is that they walk around with symptoms that they think are normal,” says Kay Hoskey, MD, urogynecologist with AAMC Women’s Center for Pelvic Health.
 “Most of the time, if women leak a little bit or feel different during intercourse, they write it off as normal.
 These are not always normal symptoms and if this is something women don’t want to deal with, there’s help.”

-When Brandy approached Dr. Walton, her complaint was having everyday issues with urinary incontinence.
+When Brandy came to AAMC Women’s Center for Pelvic Health, her complaint was having everyday issues with urinary incontinence.